 - Park On My Drive – very basic but, like Your Parking Space, listing is free

-You can register on as many you like, but some will charge a joining free or small commission every time you rent your space out.
+You can register on as many you like, but some will charge a joining fee or small commission every time you rent your space out.

 Are there any factors you should consider?

-Well the good news is you don’t need planning permission provided it’s not a nuisance to neighbours.
-But you should check with your insurer and mortgage provide that you’re ok to do this (none we’ve heard of will have a problem with it).
+Well the good news is, you don’t need planning permission provided it’s not a nuisance to neighbours.
+But you should check with your insurer and mortgage provider that you’re ok to do this (none that we’ve heard of will have a problem with it).
 And if you’re renting the property you should probably ask your landlord.

 Finally, always make sure you’re safe.
 So, if you’re meeting a renter, it could be a good idea to have someone with you.